Count Rows in Excel (All, Blank, Non-Blank, & with Numbers)

 Count Rows with Numbers

-The COUNT function needs to use to count the rows with the numbers.
+The COUNT function needs to be used to count the rows with the numbers.

 count-rows-with-numbers